15 Small Living Room Decor Ideas That Actually Work in Tight Spaces

 https://www.reddit.com/r/InteriorDesign/comments/17of59h/living_room_ideas/

-Two accent chairs in different styles add character without demanding matching.
-One is a traditional wood-framed chair, the other a modern curved design in dusty rose.
-They provide extra seating without the visual weight of another sofa.
+One chair rocks the traditional wood-framed vibe, the other brings modern curved design in dusty rose.
+They provide extra seating without the visual weight of another sofa crushing the room’s vibe.

 Tufted Seating Arrangement in Monochrome